Fillmore Museum and Historical Park

-The bunkhouse contains the museum office and gift shop, vintage clothing exhibit; Native American artifacts display room; the 'School Room" which includes doll and toy displays besides photos of early area schools; a Pioneer Family exhibit; vintage cameras; Music in the Valley, how it was made and enjoyed from 1900 to the present; how Fillmore has dealt with natural and man-made disasters and a room that holds the history of the Fillmore Insectary.
+The bunkhouse contains the museum office and gift shop, vintage clothing exhibit; Native American artifacts display room; the 'School Room" which includes doll and toy displays besides photos of early area schools; a Pioneer Family exhibit; vintage cameras; Music in the Valley, how it was made and enjoyed from 1900 to the present; how Fillmore has dealt with natural and man-made disasters; movies and TV shows that were filmed in the area; and a room that holds the history of the Fillmore Insectary.

 Southern Pacific Depot

 Prior to the arrival of the railroad in 1887 there was no Fillmore, just a few farmers and cattle and sheep operations.

 The arrival of the railroad encouraged the influx of immigrants most especially from the Midwestern states such as Kansas, Iowa, Nebraska and Missouri.
 There were also large numbers of immigrants to the area from Germany.

 In the beginning the Southern Pacific left just a boxcar to serve as a depot and office.
 But by the end of 1887 the depot had been constructed.
 Materials for the depot arrived on a flatbed rail car as flat panels which could be assembled into a variety of configurations.
 Our Fillmore depot is the smallest of the sizes.
 Santa Paula depot is a little larger and has an apartment for the station agent over the east end of the building.
 At first the depot was just the upper warehouse area and small office but by 1911 the company had added a waiting room, ticket window, rest rooms and telephone.

 A ticket to Los Angeles in 1911 cost $1.70.
 To San Francisco $12.45